Chapter Text

 . . . . . . . . . . . .

-She had, for nineteen years, arrived ten minutes early, logged every decimal point with precision, and endured a manager who called her “Red Stapler Lady” without irony.
-She wore orthopedic heels and collected ceramic figurines of woodland creatures.
-She asked for nothing—except a seat at the planning committee for midyear budget reviews.
+Bellamy was a woman of tremendous fortitude and barely contained resentment.
+For nineteen years, she arrived ten minutes early, logged every decimal point with unerring accuracy, and endured a supervisor who called her “The Numbers Lady” without irony.
+She asked for nothing except a seat on the midyear budget-review planning committee.

 She was denied.